jupyterhub/jupyterhub/docs/source/troubleshooting.md

 provides additional information.
 The [pySpark configuration documentation](https://spark.apache.org/docs/0.9.0/configuration.html) is also helpful for programmatic configuration examples.

-### How do I use JupyterLab's prerelease version with JupyterHub?
+### How do I use JupyterLab's pre-release version with JupyterHub?

 While JupyterLab is still under active development, we have had users ask about how to try out JupyterLab with JupyterHub.